Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/azure_arm_template/_index.md

 ![Screenshot showing the installK3s log file](./04.png)

-> **Note:** For enhanced security posture, SSH (22) port are not open by default in this scenario.
-You will need to create a network security group (NSG) rule to allow network access to port 22, or use [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview) or [Just-in-Time (JIT)](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-config-asc%2Cjit-request-asc) access to connect to the VM.
+> **Note:** For enhanced security posture, SSH (22) port aren't open by default in this scenario.
+You will need to create a network security group (NSG) rule to allow network access to port 22, or use [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview) or [Just-in-Time (JIT)](https://learn.microsoft.com/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-configuration-asc%2Cjit-request-asc) access to connect to the VM.

 ## Cleanup